dudeperf3ct/dudeperf3ct.github.io/_posts/2019-03-04-Mystery-of-Adversarial-Learning.md

 <img src='/images/adv_learning/turtle.gif' width="50%"/>
 </p>

+These are not only the gradient-based adversarial attacks but are the simplest.

 ### Optimization-based adversarial attack

 The paper on [Towards Evaluating the Robustness of Neural Networks](https://arxiv.org/pdf/1608.04644.pdf) introduces three types of attacks: